yining610/dynamic-decomposition/README.md

-The is the repository documenting experiments for the paper: Optimizing Decomposition for Optimal Claim Verification.
+The is the repository documenting experiments for the paper: **"Optimizing Decomposition for Optimal Claim Verification"**.

 Note: We have removed directories that might contain personal or sensitive information.
-Please specify your desired directory before reimplementing our work, places inclduing `src/utils/utils.py`, `src/utils/configs.py`, etc.
+Please specify your desired directory before reimplementing our work, places inclduing `src/utils/utils.py`, `src/utils/configs.py`, and `bash/*.sh`.

 ## Folder Structure
 ```shellscript